Welcome message…

 Biography

 Kendall Berdinsky is a literary agent with Dystel, Goderich & Bourret, LLC.
 A native Texan, she fell in love with the Junie B. Jones books she discovered in kindergarten and has been an avid reader ever since.
 She is a graduate of the University of Oklahoma, where she earned her bachelorÕs degree in professional writing with a minor in English literature.
 During her junior year abroad, she interned in the childrenÕs department at Simon & Schuster UK; after graduation, she served as an editorial assistant at Foundry Literary + Media and attended the Columbia Publishing Course.
+She is not taking on clients at this time, but in the future, would be interested in seeing upmarket romance, book club fiction, historical fiction, and narrative nonfiction.
+Overall, she is looking for work from underrepresented communities with new stories to tell.

 Notes